rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Date of publication: <CITE>[1650]</CITE>
 >Note on publication statement: <CITE>Date of publication: derived from chronogram in colophon: Der FrIeD Vnsers Herrn IesV ChrIstI behVte Vnsere Hertzen VnD SInn, Von Ietzt an, bIss In EVVIgkeIt</CITE>

-<a name="4.205.4.3">4.205.4.3</a> **Very long dates.** If the date on the preferred source of information is very long, generally transcribe it as it appears.
+<a name="4.205.4.3">4.205.4.3</a> **Very long dates.** If the date on the preferred source of information is very long, generally transcribe it as ist appears.

 *Alternative rule:*, substitute for it a formalized statement in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
-Make a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) concerning the source and the original form of the date (see [4.206.8.2](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.2)).
+Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) concerning the source and the original form of the date (see [4.206.8.2](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.2)).

 >Example:
 >Date of publication: <CITE>[18 May 1507]</CITE>
 >Note on publication statement: <CITE>Date expressed in Latin words on title page.</CITE>
 >(*Comment*: In publication: “Anno gratiae millesimo quingentesimo septimo die vero decimoctavo Maij”)

-<a name="4.205.4.4">4.205.4.4</a> **Fictitious or incorrect dates.** If the date of publication is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.8.3](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.3)).
+<a name="4.205.4.4">4.205.4.4</a> **Fictitious or incorrect dates.** If the date of publication is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.8.3](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.3)).

 *Alternative rule:* supply the actual date in square brackets.